mdburch/GroupModeling/README.md

   </ul>

 Note: This app has been tested on iOS 5 and iOS6.
 This app has not been tested or used with iOS 7.
 Additionally, this app has not been submitted to the iTunes store for approval.

+Please view the license before using this code.
+The only code not authored by Matt Burch (mdburch) is the MFSideMenu which can be used in accordance with the licese found here (https://github.com/mikefrederick/MFSideMenu).